 - 1. Assist casualty to sit or lie down. - 2.
 Remove clothing to expose extent of wound. - 3.
-Cover with sterile dressing or clean cloth. - Apply firm pressure directly over the dressings.
-If dressings are not available, have casualty use own hand to apply pressure.
+Cover with sterile dressing or clean cloth. - 4.
+Apply firm pressure directly over the dressings.
+If dressings are not avail- - able, have casualty use own hand to apply pressure. - 5.
+Elevate limb if a fracture is not suspected. - 6.
+Apply a firm bandage. - If blood soaks thoroughly, apply additional dressings and bandages more firmly.